 To identify primers that generate informative arrays of PCR products, five Fusarium isolates were selected from the entire panel of isolates.
 They had been isolated from different geographic sites and belonged to different species.
 Ten oligonucleotides, each 10 nucleotides long, with a G/C content of 60 to 70%, and containing no palindromic sequences, were tested (Table 1).
 The choice of selected primers was based on the number of bands generated (with as few low-intensity bands as possible) as well as the quantity of different and reproducible patterns yielded.
-Four primers (2, 3, 7, and selected because thev 9) were satisfied the characteristics described above.
+Four primers (2, 3, 7, and were selected because they satisfied characteristics described above.
 A set of reproducible bands produced for a particular primer was defined as a "pattern."